-I'm also currently writing a book called Designing for Performance.
+I'm currently writing a book called Designing for Performance.
 This practical book helps you approach a new project with page speed in mind, and shows you know how to test and benchmark which design choices are most important.
 I cover:

 - The basics of page speed: requests and how browsers render content